wmcbrine/hmevlc/README.txt

        More internal reorganization.

 3.3 -- Added support for "needs_vlc" in file shares.
 Normally, the
-       extension of the file is used to determine VLC should be used;
+       extension of the file is used to determine whether VLC should be used; and if playback fails without it, it's retried with VLC.
-       and if playback fails without it, it's retried with VLC.
        But some files in ostensibly compatible formats don't play, but don't give an error, either, so HME/VLC doesn't know to retry them.
 Setting "needs_vlc=True" in config.ini for the share will force the use of VLC even for these not-so-compatible files.

        RSS Feeds are now kept in a separate top-level folder.